Florida Bicycle Accidents and No-Fault Insurance Law

 - Replacement services like babysitting or lawn care

-In order for an injured cyclist to file an action against the at-fault driver to recover damages outside the domain of no-fault insurance law, the injured victim must have suffered a serious injury, like:
+In order for a Florida bicycle accident to file an action against the at-fault driver to recover damages outside the domain of no-fault insurance law, the injured victim must have suffered a serious injury, like:

 - Significant scarring

 Because cyclists are exposed and don’t have seatbelts or a shield to protect them like passengers in a car accident, often accidents involving bicyclists result in serious injuries or even death to the cyclist.
 In the event where a loved one died as a result of the Florida bicycle accident, surviving family members may file a wrongful death lawsuit.